|

 Card VI: Work, habits and health matters.

-Card VII: Partnerships of all kinds either business
+Card VII: Partnerships of all kinds either business of personal.

-Card VIII: Sexuality, shared resources, inheritance
+Card VIII: Sexuality, shared resources, inheritance and investments.

 Card IX: Distant travels, religion and philosophy.